This topic contains information on the following:

 A support order that does not meet all of these conditions can be subject to challenge in either the issuing forum or in the state where enforcement is sought.

 A North Carolina tribunal that identifies the controlling order or issues a new controlling order shall state in that order the basis for its determination.
 In the new order, the wording should address CEJ.
-(EX: North Carolina has CEJ as the parties now reside in this state.)
+(EX: NC has CEJ as the parties now reside in this state.)
 Notice concerning the determination of the controlling order should be provided to the central registries of all those states with orders.

 Once the controlling order has been determined, it does not eliminate any arrearages that might have accrued prior to the determination.
 An arrearage reconciliation calculation must be done when determining the controlling order, so that all arrearages owed under all orders can be collected through the controlling order.